vorpalnet/blade/libs/framework/README.md

 ## Eclipse

-To compile against the framework in Eclipse, import the "vorpal-blade-library-framework" and "vorpal-blade-shared-libraries" projects from your cloned GIT repository.
+To compile against the framework in Eclipse, import the "vorpal-blade-library-framework" and "vorpal-blade-library-shared" projects from your cloned GIT repository.